Office Hours:Please refer to syllabus and/or contact via email.

 3359 Mississauga Road, Maanjiwe nendamowinan, 4th floor

 Mairi Cowan is a historian of the late medieval and early modern world, with specializations in the social and religious histories of Scotland and New France.
-Her recent books and articles examine the connections between social discipline and the Catholic Reformation in Scotland; tensions of international theology, national politics, and local tradition in twelfth-century Glasgow; experiences of childhood in the Renaissance court of James IV, King of Scots; colonial efforts to “Frenchify” Indigenous people in seventeenth-century Québec; and Jesuit missionaries’ beliefs about demons in Indigenous societies of North America.
-She is currently writing a book about what a case of demonic possession in seventeenth-century Québec can tell us about daily life in early Canada.
-This research is supported by the Social Sciences and Humanities Research Council of Canada.
+She has written about the connections between social discipline and the Catholic Reformation in Scotland; tensions of international theology, national politics, and local tradition in twelfth-century Glasgow; experiences of childhood in the Renaissance court of James IV, King of Scots; colonial efforts to “Frenchify” Indigenous people in seventeenth-century Québec; and Jesuit missionaries’ beliefs about demons in Indigenous societies of North America.
+Her most recent book, The Possession of Barbe Hallay: Diabolical Arts and Daily Life in Early Canada, is a microhistory of bewitchment in New France.

 Professor Cowan is also interested in studying how best to teach and learn history.
 She has published research on the development of critical thinking skills in large history courses, on the gaps that separate high school preparation from university expectations, and on the effectiveness of different kinds of feedback on students’ work.
 She is the recipient of several teaching awards, including the E.A.
 Robinson Teaching Excellence Award, which recognizes excellence in undergraduate teaching at the University of Toronto Mississauga; the Ontario Confederation of University Faculty Associations Teaching Award, which is given to Ontario’s most outstanding university teachers; and the Canadian Historical Association’s Excellence in Teaching with Primary Sources Award.